 Incidentally, most of those who shared their experiences withย The Weekly Reviewย did so in confidence.
 There can only be two reasons for this โ that Winnie is either very powerful or they did not wish to politically antagonise the former PM by attacking his daughter.

-Our two-week long spirited efforts to get Winnieโs side of the story proved unfruitful as she neither picked our calls nor responded to our text messages.
+Our two-week long spirited efforts to get Winnieโs side of the story proved unfruitful.
+She neither picked our calls nor responded to our text messages.

-But Siaya Senator Dr Oburu Oginga absolves his niece from any blame, saying she was a poll employee just like all others who worked under the supervision of Ms Elizabeth Meyo, the CEO of the Odinga presidential campaign.
+But Siaya Senator Dr Oburu Oginga absolves his niece from any blame.
+He states she was a poll employee just like all others who worked under the supervision of Ms Elizabeth Meyo, the CEO of the Odinga presidential campaign.

-Oburu claims that Winnie is the target of a blame game because she is an Odinga, and that unlike the other members of staff, she enjoyed access to the candidate.
+Oburu claims that Winnie is the target of a blame game because she is an Odinga.
+Unlike the other members of staff, she enjoyed access to the candidate.

-โWinnie was a loyal worker who did her very best and if my brother would have been declared winner, today we would be celebrating this very girl whom we are trying to vilify.โ
+โWinnie was a loyal worker who did her very best.
+If my brother would have been declared winner, today we would be celebrating this very girl whom we are trying to vilify.โ

 Nonetheless, her actions have attracted both cheers and jeers from Kenyans.

-Even before the Supreme Court made a final ruling on the petition filed by the Azimio coalition party, for instance, she quickly deleted a post in which she had asked party supporters to turn up for street protests.
+Even before the Supreme Court made a final ruling on the petition filed by the Azimio coalition party, she quickly deleted a post.
+In it, she had asked party supporters to turn up for street protests.

 Around the same time, there were dozens of tweets in her name flying around, engaging in bitter exchanges with supporters and opponents.